krinj/hanabi-simulator/README.md

 **py_hanabi**: This package contains all the game simulation logic, agent logic, and all the supporting data structures for both.

 **py_hanabi/commands**: The Hanabi game is architectures with a CQRS design pattern.
 This means that all of the actions that can change the state of the game are implemented as a command (including drawing a card and switching player index).
-Each command must implement a `forward` and a `backward` function.
+Each command must implement a `forward` and a `back` function.

 **py_hanabi/interface**: This package contains the GUI view for the simulator.

-**java_agent**: This contains a Java implementation of the same agent.